JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R1D71: Saturday, March 10, 2018
+**Progress:** Graded coding assignments for about five hours.
+Ugh! 😭😂

+**Thoughts:** My brain is... hurting, lol.
+No links for today.

 ## R1D70: Friday, March 9, 2018
 **Progress:** Started on my novel.
 By coding it!